Cowboys rip error-prone Giants 40-0 for worst shutout loss in the series between NFC East rivals

 Tony Pollard scored on two short touchdown runs and Dallas forced three turnovers and sacked Daniel Jones seven times in shutting down New York’s supposedly improved offense and beating the Giants for the fifth straight time and 12th in 13th meetings.

-The shutout loss was the largest between the teams, topping the Cowboys’ 35-0 win over the Giants in 1995, also in a season-opener in the Meadowlands.
-It was also the Cowboys’ biggest season-opening shutout, topping their 38-0 win over the Baltimore Colts in 1978.
+The Giants’ shutout loss was the largest between the teams, topping the Cowboys’ 35-0 win in 1995, also in a season-opener in the Meadowlands.
+It was also the Cowboys’ biggest shutout victory in any game, topping their 38-0 win over the Baltimore Colts in 1978.

+“I saw this before anybody,” Cowboys edge rusher Micah Parsons said.
+“I said I can’t wait to get to New York.
+I knew it was coming.
+With ‘execution meets preparation,’ there is no one that can beat it.
+We’ve already felt this.
+We’ve been to war before.
+We knew the standard.”

 This was supposed to be the game that showed whether the Giants had closed the gap on Dallas and defending NFC champion Philadelphia in the NFC East.